2025 Data Science in the Classroom Conference

 Invited Talks

 Trailblazing educators are transforming the way that students experience data science, in response to evolving student and industry needs.
-Join us as these instructors share curricular innovations that ensure relevance, rigor, and long-term success:
+Join us as these instructors share curricular innovations that ensure relevance, rigor, and long-term success.

-Instructor Institution Role
+Instructor Institution Department

 Special Invited Session